jM5557/HuntingRedux/_markdown/videos.md

 	</header>

     <p class = "page_desc">
-        Remastered Monster Hunter intros and Cinematics at up to 4K Resolution.
+        Remastered Monster Hunter Intros and Cinematics at up to 4K Resolution.
             <br/>
         Classic Monster Hunter for a modern generation!
     </p>